Clouduino/tcp-server/documentation/_03_Communication_with_the_server_as_client.md

 received is 240
 connection was closed
 ```
-If we try to send an id longer than `256` bytes, we will also result in a `240`
+If we try to send an id longer than `256` bytes, we will also receive a `240`
 (id not received message).

 ```scala